Twiggieedev/The-Comprehensive-Guide-to-the-Google-Gen-AI-JavaScript-SDK-google-genai-/﻿The Comprehensive Guide to the Google G.md

  * Supported Types: While not exhaustively listed in all snippets, examples demonstrate support for common image formats (JPEG, PNG), audio (MP3, MPEG), video, and PDF documents.
 Consult the official REST API documentation for a complete list of supported MIME types.
  * Cost: The Files API itself (uploading, managing files) is available at no cost in regions where the Gemini API is available.
 Costs are incurred when the file is processed by the model during a generateContent call.
 F. Best Practices for File Prompting
-When incorporating files into your prompts, consider these strategies for better results :
+When incorporating files into your prompts, consider these strategies for better results:
  * Be Specific: Clearly instruct the model on what to do with the file (e.g., "Summarize this audio," "Extract tables from this PDF," "Describe the mood of this image").
  * Provide Examples (Few-Shot): If asking for a specific output format based on file content, include examples in your prompt to guide the model.
  * Break Down Complex Tasks: For multi-step analysis of a file, structure your prompt accordingly.